jmew/selenium-bootcamp/README.md

 For a full list of Selenium's capabilities, please read through [WebDriver API] (http://selenium-python.readthedocs.org/api.html).
 There are a lot of useful functions you can apply to your tests such as screenshot tools.

-Also a really useful function to help you with debugging is "raw_input()".
-Basically, raw_input() is a psudo breakpoint for your code and will pause whenever it reaches the line.
-For example, if you want to find out why a certain line in your code is crashing, you could put a raw_input() before that line and try to debug what is wrong with that line.

 #Selenium Intermediate.
 Page Objects.

 ## Task #7 Understanding Page Objects